PFLeget/gastrometry/README.md

     # submit it all to the batch farm of cc in2p3>:)
     gastrogp config_file.yaml --interp_only

+    # to compute the mean function once the gp is run across all visits
+    gastrogp config_file.yaml --comp_meanify

     # drink coffee, probably eat a meal and sleep
     # to gather outputs for plotting purpose